smartjourneymining/bpi_games/README.md

 The outcome of the journey can not be changed after leaving the decision boundary.
 The decision boundary is used for a model reduction preserving the decision structure of the game, allowing to apply the method to real-world event logs.
 - The evaluation is implemented in "main.ipynb".
 The notebook produces all plots.
 - The folder simulations contains "max.csv", "step.csv" and "both.csv"; the data from the respective UPPAAL simulations, Fig. 4.
+The simulations are produced with the queries in "queries.q".
-- "clustered_before.png" and "clustered_after.png" contain the process models, Fig 5.
+- "clustered_before.png" and "clustered_after.png" contain the process models, Fig 4.
 - "activities.xml" contains the actors for events (user or company).

 # Model Checking